carbon-design-system/carbon-preprocess-svelte/tests/fixtures/optimize-css/README.md

 - New typical multi-import bundle (like DatePicker + DatePickerInput)
 - Optimizer behavior change that should be regression-tested
 - Component with suspected over-prune or leak regression

+Skip new fixtures when an existing scenario already covers the same import set or leak family.
+Prefer net-new component namespaces or parent+child bundles not yet represented (for example, do not add another UIShell bundle when header/sidenav/uishell already exist, or OverflowMenuItem when overflowmenu.strict is zero-leak).